Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/05-agg.cubes.md

 You may notice that this is not a set-based solution.
 This is because of the scalar-valued function.
 A table-valued function would make for neater syntax.
+Note to self: re-write this page to make use of table-valued function.
 {: .notice--info}